Want to know how much an MVP costs?

 There are several steps to it:

-- Outlining the solution based on validated assumptions (a software product, mobile app, or a website)
+- Outlining the solution based on validated assumptions (a software product, mobile app, or website).

-I assume you know how to deal with the first four steps using different tools and methodologies (and if not – let me know, I’ll write about them, too), so let’s focus on step #5 – how to develop a minimum viable product – and go really deep.
+I assume you know how to deal with the first four steps using different tools and methodologies (and if not – let me know, and I’ll write about them, too), so let’s focus on step #5 – how to develop a minimum viable product – and go really deep.
 Also, this will help you understand your MVP cost.

 Even though it’s just a step in the process, this step has its own steps too.
 Here they are:

-- Find a top-level dev team who have built similar products before
+- Find a top-level dev team who has built similar products before.

-- Finalize the scope and MVP development cost with your dev team
+- Finalize the scope and MVP development costs with your dev team.

 Define your MVP